Noise Constraints for Nonlinear Exceptional Point Sensing

-In conclusion, we have shown that the operation of nonlinear EP sensors is hampered by the interplay between noise and nonlinearity, which shifts the EP relative to its noise-free case and reduces its order, undermining the sought-for enhancement in signal-to-noise ratio.
-Furthermore, we identify an anomalous noise scaling near the nonlinear EP, which is detrimental for sensing and arises from the full Bogoliubov-de Gennes Hamiltonian governing the fluctuation dynamics.
-Although our discussion has been based on a specific model with a van der Pol-type nonlinearity, the findings are more broadly applicable; we find similar effects in laser models containing different saturable gain nonlinearities, as well as three-cavity models with fifth-order EPs \cite{supplement}.
-Moreover, even though we have used a classical Langevin model, we observe similar effects in an analogous quantum model \cite{supplement}.
-It would be desirable to test our findings using highly-tunable lasers or other suitable experimental platforms \cite{wang2020petermann}.
-With a better understanding of the limitations of nonlinear EP sensors, it will be possible to explore better noise-mitigation strategies \cite{ramezanpour2021tuning,kononchuk2022exceptional}, other forms of nonlinear singularity-based sensing beyond EPs \cite{peters2022exceptional}, and the combination of quantum sensing techniques with nonlinear EPs \cite{degen2017quantum, pirandola2018advances, lawrie2019quantum, aslam2023quantum, bass2024quantum}.
+In conclusion, we have shown that the operation of nonlinear EP sensors is hampered by the interplay between noise and nonlinearity, which shifts the EP relative to its noise-free position and reduces its order.
+As a result, there is no enhancement in signal-to-noise ratio as one approaches the EP.
+Furthermore, we identify an anomalous and detrimental noise scaling near the nonlinear EP, and trace it to the Bogoliubov-de Gennes Hamiltonian governing fluctuation dynamics.
+While we have utilized a specific model with van der Pol nonlinearity, our findings are more broadly applicable.
+Similar effects are obtained with the laser model of Ref.~\cite{bai2023nonlinearity}, and in a three-cavity model with a fifth-order nonlinear EP \cite{supplement}.
+Moreover, even though we have used a classical Langevin framework, similar conclusions are obtained in analogous quantum models \cite{supplement}.
+Our theory could be tested experimentally using ring or micropillar optical resonators \cite{supplement}.
+Lasing has been well-established in tunable 1D and 2D arrays of such resonators \cite{st-jeanLasingTopologicalEdge2017, partoEdgeModeLasing1D2018, zhaoTopologicalHybridSilicon2018, bandresTopologicalInsulatorLaser2018}; alternatively, nonlinear gain can be introduced through Raman or Brillouin processes \cite{pengLossinducedSuppressionRevival2014, wang2020petermann}.
+With a better understanding of the limitations of nonlinear EP sensors, it will be possible to explore better noise-mitigation strategies \cite{ramezanpour2021tuning, kononchuk2022exceptional}, other forms of nonlinear singularity-based sensing beyond EPs \cite{peters2022exceptional}, and the combination of quantum sensing techniques with nonlinear EPs \cite{degen2017quantum, pirandola2018advances, lawrie2019quantum, aslam2023quantum, bass2024quantum}.

 \begin{widetext}

 \makeatletter {S\arabic{equation}} \makeatother {S\arabic{section}} \makeatletter \makeatother